spawaskar-cora/cora-docs/docs/forensics-anthro-guide/zones.md

 *Zones*

 1\.
 Body
 2\.
-Right transverse process, including the pedicle, pars interarticularis, and articular facets
+Right ala to include area of foramina
 3\.
-Left transverse process, including the pedicle, pars interarticularis, and articular facets
+Left ala to include area of foramina
 4\.
-Spinous process
+Dorsal wall

 ## **Thorax and Shoulder**
 ### Rib 1